March 9, 2019

 - Within the inner creases of your ears

 After making incisions, out specialist plastic surgeon might remove excess cartilage and skin.
 He will then fold the cartilage into the correct position and secure it with internal stitches.
-Additional stitches will be used to close the incisions.

 Certainly, some discomfort and itching are considered normal for the initial days following otoplasty treatment.
 You will be prescribed some medication to control the discomfort and assist in the healing process.